C-123 Airplanes and Agent Orange Residue

-If you have health concerns about Agent Orange, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you have health concerns about Agent Orange, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Not enrolled in the VA health care system?
 Find out if you qualify for VA health care.

 Compensation benefits for health problems

 Based on the HMD report, VA has decided to acknowledge exposure to Agent Orange for personnel whose military service involved regular contact with the contaminated C-123 aircraft.
 This includes individuals who performed service in the Air Force or Air Force Reserve who regularly operated, maintained, or served onboard C-123 aircraft known to have been used to spray herbicides during the Vietnam era.